magneticio/vamp/docs/content/cli-reference/commands.md

 ```
 {{% /copyable %}}

 The command line parameter will overrule the environment variable.
-With the exception of the `help` and the `version`, all commands require the Vamp host to be specified.

 VAMP CLI supports the following commands: